mafintosh/blog/posts/pragmatic-modularity.md

 I/O stands for Input/Output and is a general term we use when a program is writing to disk, reading from the network or similar.
 I/O is hard to get right and introduces a hard coupling to your modules.
 Luckily functions that do I/O in node are easy to identify since node does async I/O. If a function takes a callback or returns a promise it is most likely doing some sort of I/O.

 Why is I/O bad?
 Well it isn't really, except it will couple your module to a specific way of doing things.
 Here is an example.
-Let's say we wanted a module that gunzipped a http request.
+Let's say we wanted a module that gunzipped an http request.
 It might look something like this

 ``` js
 var gunzipRequest = require('gunzip-request')